-Every once in a while we’re asked what is the most important thing that Livermore area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
+Every once in a while we’re asked what is the most important thing that Livermore area homeowner's can do to maintain their air conditioning and heating system between their regular tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
+Replacing furnace and return air filters is critical to the proper performance of your HVAC system, in addition to your home's air quality.
 Did you know indoor air pollution is in the top five environmental health risks?
-We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most Livermore homeowners, but there are typically two challenges to actually accomplishing this task:
+It’s not thought of often, but it is extremely important to consider.
+Changing the air filters is not difficult for most Livermore homeowners, but there are typically two obstacles to actually accomplishing this task:

 - Remembering to change air filters when needed.

 Most filters have a recommended guideline on the packaging.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be exchanged once every 6-12 months.
 The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
 If it's dirty, change it!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's best to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.